earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Watson, Burton. _The Selected Poems of Du Fu_.
 New York: Columbia University Press, 2002.

+* Wilde, Oscar.
+“The Decay of Lying.”
+In *Intentions*, 1--56.
+New York: Brentano, 1905. `http://archive.org/details/intentionsdecayo00wild`.

 * Whitehead, Alfred North. _Adventures in Ideas_.
 New York: Free Press, 1993.

 * ⎯⎯⎯. _Science and the Modern World_.
 Paperback edition.
 New York: Free Press, 1967.